Baho717/AtmProject-Work-in-Progress-/README.md

 # AtmProject (Work in Progress)
-This is a project that imitates and atm system
+This is a project that imitates an atm system.